AlmaCuevas/EEG-Classifiers-Ensemble/README.md

 * Try to combine the XDWAN with Riemman
 * Standardize the results from all the methods
 * Call all the methods from one file
-* Run LMDA on Coretto and try Aguilera again
+* Run LMDA on Coretto and try Aguilera again.
+Or maybe just give up on LMDA.